pikepdf/pikepdf/docs/source_build.md

 recent version of qpdf than your operating system package manager provides, and you do not want to use Python wheels.

+If you have qpdf checked out as a sibling directory to pikepdf (i.e., `../qpdf`), pikepdf's build system will auto-detect it.
+Otherwise, use the Meson options below.

 ```bash
 # Build libqpdf from source
 cd $QPDF_SOURCE_TREE